Spatial Heterogeneity Automatic Detection and Estimation: Introduction

-For non-spatial data clustering, there are some methods which tackle the problem through solving an optimization problem.
-In particular, \cite{chi2015splitting} developed a method for the convex clustering problem through the alternating direction method of multiplier algorithm (ADMM) \citep{boyd2011distributed} with pairwise $L_p (p\geq 1)$ penalty.
+In the context of non-spatial data analysis, a variety of clustering methods have been proposed to identify homogeneous groups for either observations or regression coefficients. \cite{chi2015splitting} developed a method for the convex clustering problem through the alternating direction method of multiplier algorithm (ADMM) \citep{boyd2011distributed} with pairwise $L_p (p\geq 1)$ penalty.
 Nonnegative weights are considered to reduce bias for pairwise penalties. \cite{fan2017l_0} considered a clustering problem with $l_0$ penalty on graphs.
-These two methods are developed for clustering based on observations.
-Besides clustering observations, there is another class of methods to identify clusters or homogeneous groups based on regression coefficients. \cite{ma2017concave} and \cite{ma2016estimating} extended the problem to linear regression settings and used the smoothly clipped absolute deviation (SCAD) penalty \citep{fan2001variable} and the minimax concave penalty (MCP) \citep{zhang2010nearly}, where theoretical properties of the estimators were also studied.
+For clustering the regression coefficients, \cite{ma2017concave} and \cite{ma2016estimating} proposed a concave fusion approach for estimating the group structure and estimating subgroup-specific effects, where smoothly clipped absolute deviation (SCAD) penalty \citep{fan2001variable} and the minimax concave penalty (MCP) \citep{zhang2010nearly} are considered.

+For spatial analysis, some interesting work are recently proposed for grouping regression coefficients in the spatial regression. \cite{ma2020heterogeneous} proposed the Bayesian heterogeneity pursuit regression models to detect clusters in the covariate effects based on the Dirichlet process. \cite{hu2020bayesian} proposed a Bayesian method for clustering coefficients with auxiliary covariates random effects, based on a mixture of finite mixtures (MFM). \cite{li2019spatial} proposed a penalized approach based on the minimum spanning tree.
+In the area of spatial boundaries detection, \cite{lu2005bayesian} and \cite{lu2007bayesian} considered the areal boundary detection using a Bayesian hierarchical model based on the conditional autoregressive model \citep{banerjee2014hierarchical}.
+The boundaries were determined by the posterior distribution of the corresponding spatial process or spatial weights.
+These boundary detection methods focused on clustering of observations instead of regression coefficients.